 Machine Learning, Data Mining and Bioinformatics

-We have explored a number of novel approaches to data mining, including evolutionary algorithms, and swarm intelligence (mainly ant colony optimisation), as well as new hierarchical classification and multi-label classification methods.
-This work has been applied to knowledge discovery in a number of application areas, particularly protein function prediction and in the increasingly important area of studying ageing in humans.
+We have explored a number of novel approaches to machine learning and data mining, including evolutionary algorithms, swarm intelligence (mainly ant colony optimisation), fuzzy systems as well as new classification methods, such as hierarchical, multi-label, prototype-based, semi-supervised, etc. Our works have been applied to knowledge discovery in a number of application areas, particularly protein function prediction and remote sensing, as well as in the increasingly important area of studying ageing in humans.

 Our focus is on ways to make complex information understandable by visual means.
 The kinds of data we visualise includes networks and Euler diagrams.
 Current research includes examining the metro map metaphor for visualising interlinking network diagrams.
 Allowing access to metro maps on mobile devices, such as smartphones, could improve navigation on public transport networks.
 Smartphones also have convenient interfaces for uses to create their own diagrams, and we are looking at sketch and gesture input for user input to both schematic maps and Euler diagrams.

 Euler diagrams are unique in being able to intuitively represent intersections and containment of sets.
 They are in common use where visual representations of logic are required, but are also used visualise the outcome of experiments in medicine and biosciences.
 We have developed novel methods to automatically visualise area proportional Euler diagrams, and have developed the first technology that allows any abstract description to be visualised as an Euler diagram.